stanNthe5/stringenum/README.md

 # stringEnum
  Go string enums generator.

+## Why
+I often use sum types in TypeScript, and I want to bring the functionalities to Go:
  - Type-safe.
  - A same name can be used in multiple enums.
  - Support short strings (array) and long strings (key/value)